Backstreet Boys – As Long As You Love Me

 Chart run: 3-4-6-8-7-11-12-16-17-25-25-23-21-25-36-41-56-60-72

-The track may sound a little softer compared to the usual thrashing production associated with Cheiron, but it has no less of a bite in terms of melodies and hooks.
-Stylistically it is similar to Quit Playing Games (With My Heart); it’s little surprise that the two songs are usually paired together during the Backstreet Boys’ live gigs.
-But As Long As You Love Me is just that little bit more polished and refined; it’s an incredibly well thought out track.
+As Long As You Love Me may sound a little softer compared to the usual thrashing production associated with Cheiron, but it has no less of a bite in terms of melodies and hooks.
+Stylistically there are similarities to Quit Playing Games (With My Heart); indeed, it’s little surprise that the two songs are usually paired together during the Backstreet Boys’ live gigs.
+But As Long As You Love Me is just that little bit more polished and refined; it’s an incredibly well-thought-out track.
 Take, for example, the way the beat momentarily drops to just the tap of a snare drum during the segue from verse into chorus.
 It’s those little touches that show Max Martin’s experience as a musician, not just a songwriter and producer.
-Indeed, As Long As You Love Me manages to achieve a real sense of ebb and flow without so many of the usual pop music quirks (no key-changes here, alas).
+Indeed, As Long As You Love Me manages to achieve an effective sense of ebb and flow while eschewing many of the usual pop music quirks that became more prominent as Cheiron evolved.

-If you remain unconvinced of As Long As You Love Me’s credentials as an era-defining song, then surely there can be no such quibbles over the video?
-Everything about it has that unmistakeably warm glow of the late ‘90s with its crisp, vivid blue colour scheme.
-It’s a real testament to how powerful a simple concept can be when executed well.
-In essence, it’s a video within a video, as the Backstreet Boys perform the song to a group of women who are conducting some sort of screen test by using a remote control to flick through various scenarios, many of which apparently require the group to act awkwardly goofy while kitted out in fancy dress.
-It portrays an endearing sense of what the Backstreet Boys are like and sells the individual personalities behind the polished end product.
-And there’s plenty of that as well; the chair choreography is iconic and includes some impressively slick editing to create shots of the group transitioning into one another during a solo dance sequence.
+And there are plenty of special effects thrown in; the chair choreography includes some impressively slick editing to create shots of the group transitioning into one another during a solo dance sequence.
 There’s even a bit of Black Or White-esque face morphing included.
-The kick, of course, is when the Backstreet Boys pick up the remote-control swap places with the women, who get the better end of the deal in terms of the (relatively sensible) outfits worn for their screen-test.
-Nigel Dick’s music video direction was a huge part of the Cheiron pop package and his work on As Long As You Love Me is a perfect example of why it worked so well.
-Ostensibly designed for the MTV-generation, flicking through an increasing number of TV channels, the song was immediately recognisable from the aesthetic whether the sound was on or not.
+The twist in the video comes when the Backstreet Boys pick up the remote control and swap places with the women (who get the better end of the deal in terms of the relatively sensible outfits worn for their screen test).
+Nigel Dick’s music video direction was a huge part of the Cheiron pop package, and his work on As Long As You Love Me is a perfect example of why it worked so well.
+Ostensibly designed for the MTV generation, flicking through an increasing number of TV channels, the song was immediately recognisable from its aesthetic alone.

 Related posts: